ultibohub/Tools/BuildRTL/README.md

 See the header of the BuildRTL.dpr project file for details of the INI file format and available parameters.

-Compiled with Delphi (Convertable to FPC/Lazarus)
+Compiled with Delphi (Convertible to FPC/Lazarus)